thwaller/musicbrainz/README.md

 # Tools to assist Musicbrainz users.

 This set of tools is a a work in progress.
+Initial version 1.0 is released and as far as I can see, is fully functional relative to what is on the site.
+Suggestions for new features, improvements or other changes are welcome.

 ## Hosted on GitHub Pages - https://thwaller.com/musicbrainz/